Last Updated on

 LAST UPDATED: AUGUST 29, 2017

 The goal of wearing braces is simple: to straighten your teeth and give you a picture perfect smile.
 They have amazing benefits, but they can also come with their disadvantages.
 One of the disadvantages is that people who wear metal alignment devices are more than likely prohibited from eating some foods.
 Remembering all of the different foods to avoid can be quite overwhelming.
-Luckily, here is a compiled list of the main foods you should avoid when wearing braces:
+Luckily, here is an FAQ of the main foods you should avoid when wearing braces.

 This is a given for most people who wear teeth alignment devices.
 Many people who chew gum while having these devices in their mouth are subject to spending hours upon hours picking the gums out of the metal pieces.
 Not only is this process annoying, any missed pieces of gum can lodge itself between the metal and teeth and prevent proper cleaning of certain areas of the teeth, making your teeth more susceptible to an increased amount of germs in the mouth.
 Chewing gum and Invisalign also do not work well together as the gum will stick to the aligners.
 Chewing gum with metal in your mouth will not make your orthodontist happy.